Kumbakonam: History

+Early history and battles

-The region around Kumbakonam was inhabited as early as the Sangam Age (third century BC to third century AD).
-The present-day Kumbakonam is believed to be the site of the ancient town of Kudavayil where the Early Chola king Karikala held his court.
-Some scholars identify Kumbakonam as the site of the fabled prison of Kudavayir-kottam where the Chera king Kanaikkal Irumporai was imprisoned by the Early Chola king Kocengannan.
-Kumbakonam is identified with the town of Malaikūrram which had served as the Chola capital as early as the seventh century and with the town of Solamaligai which had also served as a Chola capital.
-According to the Sinnamanur plates, Kumbakonam was the site of a battle between the Pallava king Sri Vallabha and the then Pandya king in 859 and between the Pandya king Srimara Pandya and a confederacy of the Cholas and Gangas.
+The region surrounding Kumbakonam was inhabited as early as the Sangam Period (c.
+300 BCE – 300 CE).
+The present-day Kumbakonam is identified with the ancient town of Kudavayil, where the early Chola king Karikala held court.
+Some scholars also associate the town with Kudavayir-kottam, the prison where the Chera king Kanaikkal Irumporai was held by the early Chola king Kocengannan.
+Kumbakonam is also linked with Malaikūrram, which had served as the Chola capital in the 7th century CE, as well as the nearby Chola seat of Solamaligai.
+According to the Sinnamanur plates, Kumbakonam was the site of an 859 CE battle in which the Pandya king Srimara Srivallabha defeated a confederacy of the Pallavas, Cholas and Western Gangas.

+Medieval Chola era

-Kumbakonam came into the limelight during the rule of the Medieval Cholas who ruled from the ninth century to the twelfth century.
-The town of Pazhaiyaarai, 8 km from Kumbakonam was the capital of the Chola Empire in the ninth century.
+The region grew in political importance under the rule of the medieval Cholas between the 9th and 12th centuries.
+The nearby town of Pazhaiyaarai, located 8 km from Kumbakonam, functioned as Chola capital during the 9th century.

+Pandyas, Vijayanagara, Nayaks, and Marathas

-Following the decline of the Chola kingdom, Kumbakonam was conquered by the Pandyas in 1290.
-Following the demise of the Pandya kingdom in the 14th century, Kumbakonam was conquered by the Vijayanagar Empire.
-Krishnadevaraya (1509–29), the emperor of Vijayanagara visited the town in 1524 and is believed to have bathed in the famous Mahamaham tank during the Mahamaham festival.
-Kumbakonam was ruled by the Madurai Nayaks and the Thanjavur Nayaks from 1535 to 1673 when it fell to the Marathas.
-Each of these dynasties had a considerable impact on the demographics and culture of the region.
-When the Vijayanagar Empire fell in 1565, there was a mass influx of poets, musicians and cultural artists from the kingdom.
+Following the decline of Cholas, the Pandyas took control of Kumbakonam in 1290 CE.
+With the collapse of Pandya power in the 14th century, Kumbakonam was conquered by the Vijayanagar Empire.
+The Vijayanagar emperor Krishnadevaraya (r.
+1509–1529 CE) visited the town in 1524 and bathed in the Mahamaham tank during the Mahamaham festival.
+Kumbakonam was later ruled by the Madurai Nayaks and the Thanjavur Nayaks from 1535 until 1673, when it was annexed by the Marathas.
+After the fall of Vijayanagara empire in 1565, the town saw an influx of poets, musicians, and scholars, which significantly shaped regional demographics and culture. and Each of these dynasties had a considerable impact on the demographics and culture of the region.